 As part of their class project, the Department of Horticulture course in Landscape Construction (Hort 3544) placed new pavers on the bridge.
 Over time the asphalt walkway had subsided so that whenever it rained, there was standing water on the bridge for several days afterward.
 New grades were set, the right amount of fill was brought in and voilà!--drainage problem solved!
 And it looks great too!

 The pavers on the bridge match those of the Patio Garden and the walkway connecting it to the Allee Walk.
 These pavers will be the standard for new and renovated walks throughout the Garden.

-We have ordered the first set of new plant labels that should be arriving any day now.
-They are made of black aluminum with silver letters.
-The company we are getting them from is called Lark Labels out of Wichita, Kansas.
+As funding allows, we order and install plant labels in the garden.
+They are made of black aluminum with silver letters, produced by Lark Labels out of Wichita, Kansas.
 They are guaranteed to last the life of the plant.
 Eventually all the labels in the garden will be replaced with these new ones.
-A couple of weeks ago, we had a surprise delivery when a FedEx package arrived from Kansas.
-Lark Labels had seen ‘Sticky Phil’ on the web and decided to send an appropriate label for him.

 Installed by our Landscape Construction class (Hort 3544), this new roundabout creates an open space along the Allee where several paths converge.
 It is the newest roundabout in the Garden and becomes part of the standard paving pattern for new walks in the Garden.